-- Be currently enrolled in a Pennsylvania-approved college or university teacher preparation program;
+Is currently enrolled in a Pennsylvania-approved college or university educator preparation program;

-- Have completed a minimum of 60 semester hours or equivalent; and
+- Has completed at least 60 semester hours or equivalent; and

-- Meet requirements of the School Code related to clearances, citizenship, and good moral character.
+- Meets all statutory requirements related to clearances, citizenship, and good moral character.

 - The permit may be reissued for one additional year, as long as the educator:

-- Provides proof of completion of an additional 15 credits hours or equivalent from a PDE-approved preparation program provider; and
+- Provides proof of completion of an additional 15 credit hours or equivalent from a PDE-approved preparation program provider; and

 - Remains enrolled in a PDE-approved preparation program.